rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Discovery document.

-Access to the Discovery document MAY be protected with existing web authentication methods if required by the Provider.
-Credentials for the Discovery document are then managed by the Provider.
+Access to the Discovery document MAY be protected with existing web authentication methods if required by the **OpenID** Provider.
+Credentials for the Discovery document are then managed by the **OpenID** Provider.
 Support for these authentication methods is outside the scope of this specification.

 Endpoints described in the Discovery document MUST be secured in accordance